Waskesiu Lake

 Waskesiu Lake (/ˌwɑːskəˈsuː/) is a lake located roughly in the centre of Prince Albert National Park.
-The lake's name means red deer or elk in the Cree language.
+The lake's name means red deer or elk in the Cree language, which it was at least once recorded as in 1912.
 Waskesiu Lake is by far the most developed lake in the park, and features a variety of recreational facilities along all sides of its shoreline, including camping, golfing, boating, and hiking.
 The resort village of Waskesiu Lake is on its eastern shore.
 The Prince Albert National Park Nature Centre is located in the village as well as many other amenities such as lodging, police, a gas station, shopping, and restaurants.
 Access to the lake is from Highways 263 and 264.

 Description

 Waskesiu Lake sits north-east of the Waskesiu Hills and is in the Churchill River drainage basin.
 The south flowing rivers out of the Waskesiu Hills, including Spruce and Spruce Rivers, flow into the North Saskatchewan River and the ones flowing north out of the hills flow into the Waskesiu Lake catchment.
 Some of these rivers include Deadwood Creek, Beetle Creek, Moose Creek, and Beartrap Creek.
 Prince Albert National Park's third largest lake, Kingsmere Lake, connects to Waskasiu Lake at its northern end via Kingsmere River.
 The Waskesiu River, located at the east end of the lake, is the outflow and it heads north-east to Montreal Lake.

 Waskesiu Lake has one island off its western shore known as King Island (formerly Devil's Island).
 It is named after park founder and Canada's 10th prime minister,William Lyon Mackenzie King.